Your All in One Guide on Moving to Ireland

 Let’s start with electricity because it is the main source of energy in Ireland.
 Gas is available to most urban areas, still not everywhere.

-Gas and Electricity Suppliers
+Gas and Electricity Suppliers in Ireland:

 They will need your personal details, current meter readings and a Meter Point Reference Number, which your landlord should be able to provide.